GameServerManagers/docker-linuxgsm/README.md

 # LinuxGSM Base Docker Image

-## This is the base LinuxGSM image only.
+## This is the base LinuxGSM image only

 ## Use <a href="https://github.com/GameServerManagers/docker-gameserver">docker-gameserver</a> for full game servers